dlizcano/old_dlizcano.github_ol.io_old/_posts/2014-05-17-Mammal-Biodiversity-in-Colombia.md

 	<a href="/images/mammal/map4.png"><img src="/images/mammal/map4.png"></a>
 </figure>

-Well the mammals collected by Colombian institutions are less.
+Well the places were mammals have been collected by Colombian institutions are less.

 {% highlight css %}
 ##### Colombia vs International